 - You are using sunscreen as part of your daily routine.

-- You’re not supplementing with active D3.
+- You’re not supplementing with the best form of vitamin D.

 Vitamin D Is One Simple Remedy For Seasonal Affective Disorder (SAD)